pulse-framework/pulse/docs/v3/docs/controllers.md

 We can do this with the second parameter of the `App.Controller` function.
 The properties of the supplied object will be spread to the root of the Controller instance.

-In order to maintain type saftey we can export the account and cast a custom type that combines the `controller` with `actions` in this case.
+In order to maintain type safety we can export the account and cast a custom type that combines the `controller` with `actions` in this case.

 ```js
 const controller = App.Controller(